We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 else:

-stack.append(char) # Add current character to stack
+# Otherwise, push the current character onto the stack

 ← Back to All Questions